jump-dev/KNITRO.jl/doc/jumpinterface.rst

 --------------
 JuMP interface
 --------------
-You can also work with KNITRO through `JuMP`_, a domain-specific modeling language for mathematical programming embedded in Julia.
+You can also work with Artelys Knitro through `JuMP`_, a domain-specific modeling language for mathematical programming embedded in Julia.

 Re-visiting the `example`_, here's what it'll look like with JuMP: